MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/Manage/How-to-connect-VMM-to-Operations-Manager.md

 1. In the VMM console, open the **Settings** workspace.

-2. In the **Settings** pane, click **System Center Settings**, right\-click **Operations Manager Server**, and then click **Remove**.
+2. In the **Settings** pane, click **System Center Settings**, right-click **Operations Manager Server**, and then click **Remove**.

     When prompted, verify that you want to remove the server.

 You can check the progress of the removal in the **Jobs** workspace.

 > [!NOTE]
-> The VMM management packs are not removed from Operations Manager, but any Connectors that have been added are removed. \(A Connector is a custom service or program that makes it possible for Operations Manager to communicate with other software.\)
+> The VMM management packs are not removed from Operations Manager, but any Connectors that have been added are removed.
+(A Connector is a custom service or program that makes it possible for Operations Manager to communicate with other software.)

 If you want to reconnect VMM to the Operations Manager server, see [To set up integration with Operations Manager](How-to-connect-VMM-to-Operations-Manager.md#BKMK_integration).